dlebech/stable-diffusion-2-xl-streamlit/README.md

 # stable-diffusion-2-xl-streamlit

-A *super minimal* Streamlit app for playing around with Stable Diffusion 2.1 an XL 1.0.
+A *super minimal* Streamlit app for playing around with Stable Diffusion 2.1 and XL 1.0.

 Includes:
 - Text to image (txt2img) (v2.1 and XL 1.0)